temporalio/reference-app-orders-go/docs/run-basic.md

 ```

 The Workers run the Workflow and Activity code used to implement the
 OMS.
-Although one Worker is sufficient for local development, Temporal
+Although one Worker Process is sufficient for local development, you
-recommends running multiple Workers in production since this can improve
+will want to run multiple Workers in production since this can improve
 both the scalability and availability of an application.
 You can repeat
 this step to launch as many additional Workers as you like.